Architecture of mavkit-snoop¶

 Let’s look at the non-degenerate case.

-field corresponds to the A
+The input field corresponds to the A matrix while the output field

-field is a bijective mapping
+corresponds to the T matrix.
+The nmap field is a bijective mapping

 between the dimensions of the matrices and the variables of the original

-field is an intermediate representation of the
+problem.
+The lines field is an intermediate representation of the

-problem, each value of type constrnt
+problem, each value of type constrnt corresponding to a linear equation

 in the variables: